Our website now has reports of these talks:

 2020

-- January: a report is in preparation on Paul Velluet’s talk on St Mary Magdalene’s 800th anniversary – aspects of the history and development of Richmond’s historic parish church
+- January: an abridged version of Paul Velluet’s talk on St Mary Magdalene’s 800th anniversary – aspects of the history and development of Richmond’s historic parish church – appears in Richmond History 42 (2021/22)

 - February: there is no report on Martin Stilwell’s talk on The industrialisation of Kew and North Richmond in the First World War, but much of what he said is covered in his article in Richmond History 41 (2020)